AmirCrude/alx-airbnb-database/database-script-0x02/README.md

 - **Host**: Owns and lists properties.
 - **Guests**: Can book properties and leave reviews.

+**Note:** The table name User is a keyword reserved for security purposes.
+"User" is a valid name.

 ### 2. Properties

 Two properties are added under the host user: